apache/iotdb/docs/UserGuide/IoTDB-SQL-Language/DML-Data-Manipulation-Language.md

 ```
 which means:

-The selected device is ln group wf01 plant wt01 device; the selected timeseries is "status" and "temperature".
+The selected device is ln group wf01 plant wt01 device; the selected timeseries is "power supply status" and "temperature sensor".
 The SQL statement requires that the status and temperature sensor values between the time point of "2017-11-01T00:05:00.000" and "2017-11-01T00:12:00.000" be selected.

 The execution result of this SQL statement is as follows: